ArfanKabir/Superset/README.md

 # Perks of Superset
 The functionality is amazing.
 If you add anything into your dataset, it will appear dynamically.
 There is also a ton of customizablity since the program is open source.
 Superset comes with PostgreSQL functionality built into it, but I added Microsoft SQL functionality (since I believed that it would run better if I got the program to run in Docker).
 As long as the database as some sort of database plug in that can be installed through pip, it will work with Superset.

-It's also very easy to use, being similar to Quicksight, while also have way more functionality
+It's also very easy to use, being similar to Quicksight, while also have way more functionality due to it being open source.
+This is exactly why I was able to connect my MSSQL database to the program.

+A lot of the problems that the app has are mostly because it is being ran off the local machine.
+Many of the problems will be fixed when it is out of the incubation stage with Apache